 - Dump the mixture onto a floured surface and pat into a circle 1 inch thick.

 - Wrap in plastic and refrigerate one hour, or up to two days.

-- Preheat oven to 400 degrees F. Line a large (13-inch) round aluminum pizza tray with parchment paper (turn tray over, trace circle and cut out).
+- Preheat oven to 400 degrees F. Line a LARGE ROUND TRAY with parchment paper (turn tray over, trace circle and cut out).